Azure/alz-monitor/docs/wiki/DeploymentGuide.md

 * Management Initiative is assigned to the Management management group.
 * Connectivity Initiative is assigned to the Connectivity management group.
 * Landing Zone Initiative is assigned to the Landing Zone management group.
-* Service Health Initiative is assigned to the intermediate root management group.
+* Service Health Initiative is assigned to the intermediate (ALZ) root management group.

 The image below is an example of how a management group hierarchy looks like when you follow Azure Landing Zone guidance.
 Also illustrated in this image is the default recommended assignments of the initiatives.